Protective Order Defense Lawyer in Utah

 What happens if I am served with a protective order in Utah?

 The temporary order usually becomes effective immediately.
-You may be required to stop all contact, leave a shared residence, avoid certain places, and comply with firearm restrictions before the first hearing even occurs.
-The paperwork will include a court date where you can challenge whether the order should remain in place.
-Until then, strict compliance is critical.
+You may be required to stop all contact, leave a shared residence, avoid certain places, surrender firearms, and follow restrictions involving children or shared property before the first hearing even occurs.
+The paperwork should include a court date where you can challenge whether the order should remain in place.
+Until then, strict compliance is critical, even if you believe the allegations are false or exaggerated.

 Can a protective order require me to leave my own home?